burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 ![Object](./Shapes.png)

-If you look on it, there is obvious distinction between object values and their description.
+If you look on it, there is an obvious distinction between object values and their description.
 Every property on that object is stored in memory according to `offset` defined in shape.
-In out case property `x` is stored with `offset: 12` which tells v8 to look for `obj.x` value by offsetting pointer by 12.
+In our case property `x` is stored with `offset: 12` which tells v8 to look for `obj.x` value by offsetting pointer by 12.

 ![Object](./memory-example.png)